storesafe/cordova-sqlite-storage/README.md

 - Error is reported with error code of `0` on Windows as well as Android with the `androidDatabaseProvider: 'system'` setting described below.
 - In case of an issue that causes an API function to throw an exception (Android/iOS WebKit) Web SQL includes includes a code member with value of `0` (`SQLError.UNKNOWN_ERR`) in the exception while the plugin includes no such code member.
 - This plugin supports some non-standard features as documented below.
-- SELECT with BLOB data such as `SELECT LOWER(X'40414243') AS myresult`, `SELECT X'40414243' AS myresult`, or SELECT of data stored by `INSERT INTO MyTable VALUES (X'40414243')` results in an error on Android with use of `androidDatabaseProvider: 'system'` setting and Windows.
+- SELECT with BLOB data such as `SELECT LOWER(X'40414243') AS myresult`, `SELECT X'40414243' AS myresult`, or SELECT of data stored by `INSERT INTO MyTable VALUES (X'40414243')` returns nonsense results on browser and results in an error on Android with use of `androidDatabaseProvider: 'system'` setting and Windows.
 (These work with Android/iOS WebKit Web SQL and have been supported by SQLite for a number of years.)
-- Whole number parameter argument values such as `42`, `-101`, or `1234567890123` are handled as INTEGER values by this plugin on Android, iOS (cordova-ios pre-6.0), and Windows while they are handled as REAL values by (WebKit) Web SQL and by this plugin on iOS with WKWebView (cordova-ios 6.0(+)) or macOS ("osx").
+- Whole number parameter argument values such as `42`, `-101`, or `1234567890123` are handled as INTEGER values by this plugin on browser, Android, iOS (cordova-ios pre-6.0), and Windows while they are handled as REAL values by (WebKit) Web SQL and by this plugin on iOS with WKWebView (cordova-ios 6.0(+)) or macOS ("osx").
 This is evident in certain test operations such as `SELECT ? as myresult` or `SELECT TYPEOF(?) as myresult` and storage in a field with TEXT affinity.
 - INTEGER, REAL, +/- `Infinity`, `NaN`, `null`, `undefined` parameter argument values are handled as TEXT string values on Android with use of the `androidDatabaseProvider: 'system'` setting.
 (This is evident in certain test operations such as `SELECT ? as myresult` or `SELECT TYPEOF(?) as myresult` and storage in a field with TEXT affinity.)
 - In case of invalid transaction callback arguments such as string values the plugin attempts to execute the transaction while (WebKit) Web SQL would throw an exception.
 - The plugin handles invalid SQL arguments array values such as `false`, `true`, or a string as if there were no arguments while (WebKit) Web SQL would throw an exception.
 NOTE: In case of a function in place of the SQL arguments array WebKit Web SQL would report a transaction error while the plugin would simply ignore the function.